Batangas LNG Terminal

 Ports & Coastal Solutions South East Asia

-FGEN LNG Corporation (FGEN), a wholly-owned subsidiary of First Gen Corporation (First Gen), engaged McConnell Dowell to build and deliver the Interim Offshore Terminal Project ("IOT Project") at the Batangas LNG Terminal located in the First Gen Clean Energy Complex in Batangas, Philippines.
+FGEN LNG Corporation (FGEN) engaged us to build and deliver the Interim Offshore Terminal Project ("IOT Project") at their LNG terminal in Batangas, in the Philippines.

-Under the contracts, McConnell Dowell undertook the Engineering, Procurement and Construction of both the Multi-Purpose Jetty and Onshore Gas Receiving Facility.
-The new Multiple Purpose Jetty is a permanent modification of the existing liquid fuel jetty which McConnell Dowell constructed for First Gen in 1998.
+We undertook the engineering, procurement, and construction of both the Multi-Purpose Jetty and Onshore Gas Receiving Facility.
+The new Multiple Purpose Jetty is a permanent modification of the existing liquid fuel jetty which we constructed in 1998.

-Now complete, the IOT Project allows First Gen to accelerate the introduction of LNG into the country and serve the natural gas requirements of existing and future gas-fired power plants in the Philippines.
+Now complete, the IOT Project accelerated the introduction of LNG into the country and serves the natural gas requirements of existing and future gas-fired power plants in the Philippines.

-The IOT Project is an energy infrastructure project of national significance.
-It provides many benefits to local communities and plays a critical role in ensuring the energy security of the Luzon Grid and the Philippines.
+The IOT Project was an energy infrastructure project of national significance.
+It provides many benefits to local communities and has played a critical role in ensuring the energy security of the Luzon Grid and the Philippines.

 Project Scope: